-Symbol Description A Danger Indicates a hazardous situation which, if not avoided, will or could result in death or serious injury.
-Caution Indicates a potentially hazardous situation which, if not avoided, could result in equipment damage, data loss, performance degradation, or unexpected results.
-Provides additional information to emphasize or su important points of the main text.
+Symbol Description Danger Indicates a hazardous situation which, if not avoided, which is not avoided, which is not avoided, which is not avoided in the serious injury.
+Caution Indicates a potentially hazardous situation which, if not a could result in equipment damage, data loss, performance degradation, or unexpected results. iNote Provides additional information to emphasize or supplement important points of the main text.